-The college believes that students need to attend classes and participate in the learning process to obtain value for money and gain the education that will enable them to achieve their host University degree award.
-The monitoring of attendance and student engagement, by the college is an important aspect of this philosophy particularly its ability to help retain and minimise a student's risk of academic failure or withdrawal.
+International College Robert Gordon (ICRGU) believes that students need to attend classes and participate in the learning process to obtain value for money and gain the education that will enable them to achieve their host University degree award.
+The monitoring of attendance and student engagement by ICRGU is an important aspect of this philosophy particularly its ability to help retain and minimise a student's risk of academic failure or withdrawal.